theszerdi/DayZ-Missions/README.md

 In the Missions\Minor\SM3.sqf you must specify your own coords for the NPC's/PBX to spawn and the landing point on beach.
 Coords used are for Namalsk only.

 In the createvehicle.txt comment out the SMAW lines and the Mine lines.

+The AI require faction settings.
+If you have SARGE AI you're good to go.
+Otherwise add faction.sqf to your mission.pbo and add this line to your init.sqf:

+    [] execVM "faction.sqf";

 If your map does not have a marker named "Center" in the middle of map you must add one to the mission.sqm in the mission.pbo